hean01/hean01.github.io/content/post/bravo-apple-juice-cider.md

 5. Boil 50-80ml water and let it cool to 25° degrees.

-5. Add 3g of Fermaid-K to the water and wait 10 minutes
+6. Add 3g of Fermaid-K to the water and wait 10 minutes

-6. Add 2.5g EC-1118 yeast to the solution
+7. Add 2.5g EC-1118 yeast to the solution

-6. Do another aeritation shake of the carboy and then pitch the rehydrated yeast into the carboy.
+8. Do another aeritation shake of the carboy and then pitch the re-hydrated yeast into the carboy.

-8. Fill and engage the airlock into the carboy and place it on a dark place with a temperature around 20° celcius.
+9. Fill and engage the airlock into the carboy and place it on a dark place with a temperature around 20° Celsius.

 ## Brew logs